Connor-Grehlinger/Linux_RootKit/README.md

 -> the kernel module performs the following subservise activity:

     -> hides the existence of the sneaky_process executable from all "ls" and "find" commands

-  -> hides the existence of the sneaky_process executable process ID
-     from "ls /proc" and "ps -a -u <current_user_id>" commands
+    -> hides the existence of the sneaky_process executable process ID from "ls /proc" and "ps -a -u <current_user_id>" commands

-  -> hides the modifications to the /etc/passwd file by hooking the open
-     system call and opening /tmp/passwd instead ("cat /etc/passwd" will look normal)
+    -> hides the modifications to the /etc/passwd file by hooking the open system call and opening /tmp/passwd instead ("cat /etc/passwd" will look normal)

     -> hides the existence of the sneaky_module from the lsmod command

-The program goes into an infinite loop while the kernel module is installed so the above behavior can be tested.
+The program goes into an infinite loop while the kernel module is loaded so the above behavior can be tested.
 Entering the character 'q' will break the infinite loop and unload the kernel module.